klauseduard/under-over-models/chapters/01-introduction.md

 # 1. Introduction

-In the realm of machine learning, the concepts of underfitting and overfitting are fundamental to building effective predictive models.
+In the realm of machine learning and general modeling, the concepts of underfitting and overfitting represent two fundamental challenges in creating effective representations of data and predicting future outcomes.

-**Underfitting** occurs when a model is too simplistic, failing to capture the underlying patterns in the data, resulting in high bias and poor performance even on the training data.
-Such models lack the complexity required to adapt to the nuances of the data.
+**Underfitting** occurs when a model is too simplistic in its assumptions and structure, leading to a **high bias** and low variance.
+This means the model makes strong, often incorrect assumptions about the underlying relationships in the data, causing it to miss important patterns and resulting in poor performance on both the training data used to build the model and unseen test data meant to evaluate its generalizability.
+Such models lack the complexity required to adapt to the nuances of the data, leading to high error rates and an inability to make accurate predictions.

 ```mermaid
 graph LR